 Propeller in Non-Uniform Inflow

-To simulate a propeller in its natural environment the velocity distribution infront of the propeller for a towed ship (nominal wakefield) can be imported.
-The blockage of the ship and the influence of the ship-boundary-layer have an effect on the wakefield and therefore also on the propeller performance.
+To simulate a propeller in its natural environment (behind a ship) the velocity distribution in front of the propeller, e.g. for a towed ship (nominal wake field), can be imported.
+The panel code is able to include either measured wake field data or wake fields obtained by viscous CFD calculations, see also the numerical implementation for the inclusion of a ship's wake.
+The blockage of the ship and the influence of the ship's boundary-layer have an effect on the wake field and thus also affect the propeller's performance.

-The velocities upstream the propeller influence the hydrodynamic inflow-angle of the propeller blades at different circumferential positions.
-This results in thrust and torque fluctuations if the wakefield is non-uniform.
-Knowing the characteristics of the wakefield, cavitation and vibration analysis can follow up.
+The velocities upstream of the propeller influence the hydrodynamic inflow-angle of the propeller blades at different circumferential positions.
+This results in thrust and torque fluctuations if the wake field is non-uniform.
+If the characteristics of the wake field are known, cavitation and vibration analysis can follow up.